Dylonni/42_IOT/p3/README.md

 ```

 **With ArgoCD** :
-- You change your **`deployment.yaml`** file inside your Git repo manually (or by commit) -> ArgoCD **sees** that difference and automatically syncs your app. (if you actually set it to behave this way, more on that later...)
+- You change your **`deployment.yaml`** file inside your Git repo manually (or by commit) -> ArgoCD **sees** that difference and automatically syncs your app. (if you actually set it to behave that way, more on that later...)

 ArgoCD can also be useful for rollback purposes.
-As every versions of your app are on Git, you can revert to a certain version of your repo and ArgoCD will sync everything from that version automatically !
+As every versions of your app are on your Git, you can revert to a certain version of your repo and ArgoCD will sync everything from that version automatically !

-Let's install it on our project !
+Sounds cool ?
+Let's install it for our project !
+(You don't have the choice anyway)

 ## Installation Scripts

-### Prerequisites.
+### Prerequisites

-In order to complete this part , you will have to install some few prerequisites :
+In order to complete this part, you will have to install some few prerequisites :

-- Docker (So k3d can run correctly)
+- Docker (So k3d can run)
 - K3d
 - kubectl (Because it's not included inside k3d)